 - a – The investment’s alpha

 The market coefficients (B1, B2 and B3) set the Fama-French Three Factor model apart from its predecessor.
-In the CAPM, return on an investment is calculated using only one element and only one coefficient of risk.
+In the CAPM, the return on investment is calculated using only one element and only one coefficient of risk.
 In fact, that formula is used as the basis for the Fama-French Three Factor model.
 The CAPM model is:

 R = Rf + B(Rm – Rf)